Striving-to-learn/Daniel-The-Cyber-Guide/SETUP.md

 - Ubuntu
 - Debian
 - Pop!_OS,
 - Parrot OS (Security Edition).
 These systems share similar package managers and Python environments, so the installation steps are nearly identical.

 Kali Linux was chosen because it includes many cybersecurity tools out of the box.
-Other distributions will also work, but they may not include the same preinstalled security utilities and might require additional installation steps.
+Other distributions will also work, but they may not include the same preinstalled security utilities and might require additional installation steps and configuration.

-Note: Parrot OS and other Debian-based distributions may package dependencies differently.
-Some commands or package names may require small adjustments depending on your OS version and repositories.

 ## System Updates
 Always start with a fresh and updated system: